top of page

 Market Research

-My market research spans education, government, and B2B/B2C markets, including healthcare, tech, media, financial services.
-I draw from a robust toolkit of methods, frameworks, and applications.
-Versatility enables me to adapt to different settings and connect with different audiences such as end-users, suppliers, competitors, industry experts, regulators, and policymakers across specialities.
+My market research spans education, government, and B2B/B2C commercial settings, including healthcare, life sciences, tech, media, financial services.
+I draw from a robust toolkit of CX/UX/EX methods, frameworks, and applications.
+Versatility enables me to adapt to different settings and connect with different audiences such as end-users, suppliers, competitors, industry experts, regulators, educators, and policymakers across specialities.

 Research Strategy & Innovation